 Can sunscreens help reduce acne?

 Absolutely.
 As sunscreens stay on your skin for long hours, why not use them to help fight your acne and reduce pimples, blackheads, and whiteheads?
-The new MDacne sunscreen does exactly that.
+The new MDacne sunscreen does precisely that.
 In addition to high-end sun screening qualities, the MDacne sunscreen formulation contains a unique mix of plant-based ingredients that skin redness, moisturize the skin, enhance healing, and help fade brown spots.
-Among these plant-based ingredients, Aloe Vera leaf extract is a potent antioxidant and an excellent hydrator for your skin.
+Aloe Vera leaf extract is a potent antioxidant and an excellent hydrator for your skin among these plant-based ingredients.
 Green tea extract helps lighten pigmentation, even skin tone, and boost skin's natural healing.
 Licorice extract: A potent antioxidant, this has been shown to both prevent and fade brown spots, and Vitamin C helps lighten pigmentation, even skin tone, and boost your skin's natural healing.

 Choosing the right sunscreen is crucial for people with acne-prone skin.